DC to Pennsylvania Moving Guide

 - Pennsylvania has higher humidity and a lower average UV index compared to DC.

-- The average summer high temperature in Pennsylvania is 3 degrees colder than in DC.
+- The average summer high temperature in Pennsylvania is NaN degrees, the same as in DC.

-- The average winter lows are 8 degrees colder than they are in DC.
+- The average winter lows are NaN degrees colder than they are in DC.

-- Your umbrella might be more overworked in Pennsylvania.
-Pennsylvania receives 1.2 more inches of rain compared to DC.
+- Your umbrella might be neglected in Pennsylvania.
+Pennsylvania receives 1 fewer inch of rain compared to DC.

 Financial & Community Snapshot: DC and Pennsylvania